 The quest to find technical trading methods isn’t a recent trend.
-Since a long time, efforts were made to devise ways which will help traders predict price fluctuations accurately to base their investment decisions.
+For a long time, efforts were made to devise ways to help traders predict price fluctuations accurately to base their investment decisions.
 From candlestick charts, Bollinger Bands, and many more, continuous efforts are made to identify when market sentiment is changing.
+Momentum oscillators are one such set of tools that help traders understand the strength of a price trend.
+These help measure price change, determine the strength of the price trend, and identify the point of inflexion.
+Unlike moving average, which is a lag indicator, RSI is a lead indicator.
+This article will discuss RSI or relative Strength Index, a widely used momentum oscillator for studying buy and sell signals in the price chart.

-Relative Strength Index (RSI), a momentum indicator to measure the magnitude of price change.
-It is one measuring unit which helps traders understand when a stock is overbought or oversold.
+Relative Strength Index (RSI) is a momentum indicator to measure the magnitude of price change.
+It is one measuring unit that helps traders understand when a stock is overbought or oversold.

 What is momentum oscillator?